anbinumer/canvasops-django/canvasops-django-prd.md

 - **Canvas API SDK** for robust API interactions
 - **Production deployment** on cloud infrastructure

+### Lessons Learned & Best Practices
+- Use the latest compatible version of pylti1p3 (2.0.0 as of this project); older versions may not install or import correctly.
+- Always generate and reference the correct private/public keys.
+Ensure file names and paths match your config.
+- All LTI config URLs (login, launch, JWK) must match the deployed app's HTTPS URL exactly.
+- Double-check Client ID and Deployment ID in both lti_config.json and Canvas Developer Key.
+- For local testing, use ngrok or Railway HTTPS to avoid SameSite cookie and CORS issues.

 ---

 ## 🏗️ 2.
 Technical Architecture